fyodorovich/Timebank-Toolkit/WhereToStart.md

 At some point, there is less to do because everything is already in place and you only need to make a few changes.

-``TIP`` If you are not a computer person use your phone as much as possible.
+``TIP`` If you are not a computer person use your phone or a tablet as much as possible.
+Phone and tablet apps are designed for non-geeks.

 ## What does the job involve?